marcschier/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### AKS

 All cloud microservices of Azure Industrial IoT solution are deployed to an AKS Kubernetes cluster.
-`Microsoft.Azure.IIoT.Deployment` deploys `1.16.10` version of Kubernetes.
+`Microsoft.IIoT.Deployment` deploys `1.16.10` version of Kubernetes.

 #### Kubernetes Dashboard